HolgerPeters/blog/_drafts/bootstrap_bayes.md

 \wp(A\mid B) = \frac{\wp(B \mid A)}{\wp(B)} \wp(A)
 $$

-Until now, *I think*, Frequentists and Bayesianists can agree.
+Until now, *I think*, frequentists and Bayesianists can agree.
 The disagreement starts on when and how to use this equation.
 Bayesianists infer (conclude) $$ \wp(A\mid B) $$ on the left side of the equation from the right hand side.